aem2231/discord-data-analysis/README.md

     pip install -r requirements.txt
     ```
 ## Usage
-1. Simply run `python main.py` in the directory that you cloned the repo too.
+1. Run `python main.py` in the directory that you cloned the repo too.